kontent-ai/kontent-ai-migration-toolkit/README.md

 > We do not recommend importing data into your production environment directly (= without proper testing), unless you
 > are absolutely sure you know what you are doing.
 Instead, we recommend that you create a new environment based on your
-> production and test the import first.
+> production and test the import there first.
 If the import meets your expectations, you may swap environments or run it again
 > on the production.

 ## How it works